 Last but not least are the low cost brothels around town that are apparently set up to service those with very little cash to spend and shopping mall food courts where some women from mainland China look for clients.
 I don’t have much information on either.
 The former are tucked out of the way and among the least hygienic places of this sort to be found anywhere and the latter seem to require Chinese language skills to navigate.

-That’s a concise overview of what I know about Kuala Lumpur.
+That’s a concise overview of what I know about prostitution in Kuala Lumpur.
 I’ve said here before that it’s not among my favorite cities in the world to visit, which is probably why I’ve taken so long to post this report.
 It’s not a terrible place but there are a number of other cities that I personally prefer.
 Everyone has their own opinion, but one thing is for sure.
 Sex is on sale in Kuala Lumpur.